kristophjunge/zerk/README.md

 **Other Software that Zerk is using:**

 [Box2DWeb](http://code.google.com/p/box2dweb/) a JavaScript port of the [Box2D](http://box2d.org/) physics library written by Erin Catto and others.
+Used as the main physcis engine.

 [JSON5](https://github.com/aseemk/json5) by Aseem Kishore and others.
+Used to to parse JSON files with comments.

-[Poly-Decomp](https://github.com/schteppe/poly-decomp.js) a library for decomposition of polygons into convex regions.
+[Poly-Decomp](https://github.com/schteppe/poly-decomp.js) a library for decomposition of polygons into convex regions writte by Stefan Hedman.
+Used to decompose complex polygons inside the entity editor.

+[Node.js](https://nodejs.org/) by Joyent, Inc. and other Node contributors.
+Used to serve the zerk tool chain like the development server.

 ##Installation